Biology Resume: How to Make It Shine

 - Keep it concise and to the point.

 - Only add relevant information.
 To be frank, prospective employers don’t care right now if you like long walks and reading.
 Keep hobbies out (unless somehow relevant).
-This is a snapshot of you to get in the door for an interview.
+This is a snapshot of you getting in the door for an interview.

 - No more than 2 pages will be ideal.
 Typically, these are not read for long so you want to make the best impression and quickly.
 If you think that your job application is too long, consider CV editing services to let the professionals improve it.